mickvanhulst/pokemon_classifier/README.md

 #Conclusion
 After reading [this](https://www.kaggle.com/residentmario/d/abcsds/pokemon/classifying-pokemon-type-by-stat-allocation)
 and failing to classify with a decent accuracy, I'd like to conclude that there is most likely no relationship between the choosen features and the type.
-If there is, then I made some mistake, which this would be a mayor learning point for me :).
+If there is, then I made some kind of mistake:).

 #Credits
 Credits go to [Jason Baldridge](https://github.com/jasonbaldridge).
 I've merely created a wrapper to get people started.